 Here's an example.
-In your group, there is a General Interest in the Civil War, but you realize this is too large of a topic.
-To focus your research more, the group decides to look at "Causes of the Civil War".
+In your group, there is a General Interest in the Progressive Era, but you realize this is too large of a topic.
+To focus your research more, the group decides to look at muckraking journalism.
 This is still a very Broad Topic, as you have not identified the "where" and "when" for your study.

-After some initial research, the team decides to Narrow the Topic to The Fugitive Slave Act of 1850.
-Part of a compromise between Northern and Southern states, this act required slaves to be returned to their owners even if found in a free state.
+After some initial research, the team decides to narrow the Topic to The Pure Food and Drug Act.
+This act was spurred along by the exposés of muckrakers and eventually led to the creation of the Food and Drug

+Administration.
 This is a good start, but History Day projects are more than reporting the facts.
 The group now needs to make an argument about how this topic made an impact in history.

 To do so, you'll need to come up with research questions.
-What was the goal of the Fugitive Slave Act?
-How did people in the North and South feel about it?
+What was the goal of the Pure Food and Drug Act?
+What made the public invested in its passage?
 What was this law's short- and long-term impact?
+What frontier did this cross?
 We'll cover this more in the Historical Argument section.